 You will build on knowledge and understanding to create performances that communicate meaning, elicit emotion and explore ideas.
 Additionally, you will have to write about your work in class, how you approached the work and why you adopted that particular approach.

-Students will experience live theatre performances during the course.
-Previously we have been to London to see the Woman in Black as well as watching other amazing shows such as Blood Brothers.
+Students will experience numerous live theatre performances during the course.
+Previously we have been on theatre trips to London, Bournemouth, Bath, Bristol, Exeter and Frome.

-As a new department we are always looking to develop new opportunities with approximately six theatre visits per year, practitioner workshops and a number of Drama Clubs and Productions available for students to get involved in.
+As a department we are always looking to develop new opportunities with approximately six theatre visits per year, practitioner workshops and a number of Drama Clubs and Productions available for students to get involved in, as well as our ongoing creative partnership with Westlands & The Octogen.